 To get something closer in price to the top monster lite series, you’ll have to add accessories and other add-ons to even it out.

 You need to add a dip attachment, Front Extensions, upgraded j-cups, safeties, and pull-up bar for the same price as the most expensive monster lite rack.

 Sure, you can upgrade and get different accessories from Rogue, but the ability to go from a 4-post to a 6-post rack or even just build a half rack to your specifications is fantastic!

 As for the build quality, Rogue is known for their incredible quality more than anything.
 When people talk about Rogue Fitness, it’s always about the quality they bring to the table.

 Their Monster Lite racks are no exception.
 REP Fitness has high-quality equipment, but it’s right behind Rogue, which is totally fine!

 No matter which rack you choose, though, you can’t go wrong with the Rep Fitness PR-4000 or any of Rogues Monster Lite racks.

 PR-4000 Power Rack vs. PR-5000

 The main difference will be the cost, which ranges from around $230-$620 difference between them depending on if you get the base model or load it up with accessories.

 So what’s different about them other than the price?

 Laser cutting every single hole on the uprights and crossmembers is costly but will ultimately be super convenient for setting up your J-cups, safeties, and other accessories.

 Plus, the 1″ hardware is definitely going to make the PR-5000 much more sturdy and stable compared to the PR-4000.

 The hole spacing is also slightly different on the PR-5000; instead of the 2″ spacing throughout and the 1″ west side spacing through the bench area, it only has 2″ hole spacing.

 However, REP offers special J-Cups called the V2 Lowered J-Cups.
-These allow you to turn that 2″ spacing into 1″ spacing wherever you need it on the rack!
+This allows you to turn that 2″ spacing into 1″ spacing wherever you need it on the rack!
 Pretty smart solution for sure!